 * Below you can see I’ve added the 2080-IF2 to my system as it’s also used in my Nano Basics course:

-NOTE: You'll need to have a version of “Linx” selected and configured for Ethernet/IP.
-In this example I'm using the default RSLinx Classic with the Ethernet/IP driver I show how to setup in this article.
+Note: You need to have RSLinx or FTLinx selected and configured for Ethernet/IP.
+Here I’m using the default RSLinx Classic with the Ethernet/IP driver that I show how to setup in this article.

-Step 13) With your connect path set, you can now proceed to download your program to the Micro800 Sim:
+Step 13) With your unique connection path set, you can now proceed to download your program to the Micro800 Sim: